GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 2. The curriculum shall prioritize universal proficiency in essential tools of knowledge:
 - **Literacy:** The ability to read complex texts with comprehension, analyze arguments, and communicate effectively in writing and speech.
 - **Numeracy & Mathematical Reasoning:** A strong foundation in mathematics, logic, and statistical reasoning necessary for personal finance, technical careers, and evaluating quantitative claims in public discourse.
+- **Basic Physics & Chemistry:** An understanding of how the universe works.
+- **History:** A safeguard that will prevent the same attrocities from repeating themselves, as well as give credit to rightful individuals.
 3. Mastery of these foundational skills is the non-negotiable first priority of the education system.

 ### Section 3: Mandatory Civic and Critical Competency